Financial need-based programs

 - for British Columbia domestic students;

 Complete the pdf fillable BC Student Emergency Assistance Fund application and return to firstname.lastname@example.org.
-Submission must include a written explanation of your emergency situation and any supporting documentation.
-A telephone appointment may be required - students will be contacted within 5 business days of application submission.
+A telephone appointment may be required - students will be contacted within 5 - 10 business days of application submission.